tamatebox/satipatthana-framework/README.md

 ## 🚀 Key Features

+*   **Modular Framework:** Easily swap Adapters (CNN, LSTM, MLP) and Decoders to fit any data modality.
+*   **Objective-Driven Training:** Flexible training strategies (Autoencoder, Anomaly Detection, Supervised) by simply switching the `Objective` component.
 *   **Convergence:** The output is not a text stream, but a single "Purified State" with minimized entropy.
 *   **O(1) Inference:** Inference cost does not depend on the input length (Context Length), but only on the number of convergence steps (a constant).
-*   **Noise Robustness:** The powerful Gating mechanism returns "silence" for meaningless inputs (distractions) without allocating computational resources.
 *   **Explainability (XAI):** "Why a particular subject was focused on" and "how concentration deepened" are fully visualized as logs.

 ---

 ## 🌟 Potential Applications

-The unique properties of the Samadhi Model make it suitable for tasks requiring deep insight and state stability rather than simple generation.
+The unique properties of the Samadhi Framework make it suitable for tasks requiring deep insight and state stability rather than simple generation.

-1.  **Biosignal Analysis (Healthcare):** Extract stable physiological states (e.g., stress levels, cognitive load) from noisy EEG or heart rate data, filtering out artifacts.
+1.  **Biosignal Analysis (Healthcare):** Extract stable physiological states (e.g., stress levels, cognitive load) from noisy EEG or heart rate data.
-2.  **Anomaly Detection (Forensics):** Identify "essential anomalies" in financial transactions or machine logs by converging normal patterns and detecting deviations (gating out noise).
+2.  **Anomaly Detection (Forensics):** Identify "essential anomalies" in financial transactions or machine logs by converging normal patterns and detecting deviations.
 3.  **Human Intent Analysis (UX/Psychology):** Capture deep user intent or emotional shifts from interactions, beyond surface-level keywords.
 4.  **Autonomous Agents (Robotics):** Enable stable decision-making in chaotic environments by converging sensory inputs into clear actionable states.
-5.  **Creative Assistance (Structure Extraction):** Distill core concepts or themes from multiple creative drafts to maintain stylistic consistency.
+5.  **Creative Assistance (Structure Extraction):** Distill core concepts or themes from multiple creative drafts.
-6.  **LLM Integration (Refinement & Verification):** Enhance Large Language Models by stabilizing their intent, refining prompts, and verifying generated outputs to reduce hallucinations and improve coherence.

 ---